suxuekun/libpyiotcloud/_device_simulator/README.md

     - Device simulator (NodeJS) - <b>device_simulator.js.bat</b>
     - FT900 device (FT900RevC or IoTModule) - <b>iot_config.h</b>

+    <b>Refer to corresponding sections below for more details with screenshots.</b>

 4. Run the device.

+    <b>Refer to corresponding sections below for more details with screenshots.<b>

 5. Access and control the device via the IoT portal.
 (GPIO, RTC, UART, IP/MAC, etc)